gsteixeira/nnpylib/README.md

 Yet it provides a working reliable neural network that can be used in your applications with minimal effort.

-If you want speed, take a look at my [GO implementation](https://github.com/gsteixeira/nngolib). nb

 ## Features:

 - Support for multiple hidden layers.